 We feel it’s essential for people to know the signs of drug relapse and what they entail.

 It is not uncommon for the return to substance abuse to develop weeks or even several months after the initial signs of emotional or mental relapse.
-This means there is generally plenty of time before the return to substance abuse for warning signs to be identified and for relapse to be addressed.
+This means there is generally plenty of time before they return to substance abuse for warning signs to be identified and for relapse to be addressed.

-The signs of a physical relapse can be more visible than those of an emotional or mental relapse.
+The signs of a physical relapse can be more visible than those of emotional or mental relapse.
 That sliver of opportunity to use again revealed itself and was taken.
 Serenity at Summit provides a relapse prevention program that teaches those in recovery how to manage the triggers that can lead to a downward spiral of drug abuse again.

 It is critical to successful and sustainable recovery to reach out for help when the signs of drug relapse manifest.
 Drug relapse can and does happen to some people.
 Make a recommitment to your sobriety.
 Go to meetings and share, call your sponsor if you have one, don’t skip therapy sessions, and engage in healthier ways of living.
 A relapse does not mean you failed at recovery.
 It means you are human and can redirect your life back onto the healthier, more stable path.